 34) The World According To Jeff Goldblum

 Through the prism of Jeff Goldblum’s always inquisitive and highly entertaining mind, nothing is as it seems.
 Each episode is centered around something we all love — like sneakers or ice cream — as Jeff pulls the thread on these deceptively familiar objects and unravels a wonderful world of astonishing connections, fascinating science and history, amazing people, and a whole lot of surprising big ideas and insights.
-You will only find this show on Disney+.
+You will only find this show on Disney+ and recently the second season was added.

 “Safety” is a drama inspired by the empowering story of former Clemson University football safety Ray McElrathbey (Jay Reeves), a young man facing a series of challenging circumstances, whose dedication and persistence help him to triumph over repeated adversities.
 Aided by his teammates and the Clemson community, he succeeds on the field while simultaneously raising and caring for his 11-year-old brother Fahmarr (Thaddeus J. Mixson).
 A very lovely family drama that is well worth checking out.
 Check out my review of Safety